Walking the Dales Way

 CentresIlkley, Grassington, Hawes, Sedbergh, Bowness-on-Windermere

-DifficultyThis is an ideal route for anyone wanted to attempt multi-day walking for the first time.
+DifficultyThis is an ideal route for anyone wanting to attempt multi-day walking for the first time.
 There are no significant physical difficulties beyond the basic need to walk a certain distance each day.

 Must SeeHistoric buildings, roads, bridges, etc. Landscape, flowers and wildlife.
 Bolton Abbey, Dent, Dales villages.
 The scenery is outstanding throughout, and a string of communities line the route but without detracting from the sense of freedom.